 The most common structural vulnerability in a Cyprus International Trust is the trustee.
 The law requires at least one Cyprus-resident trustee throughout the lifetime of the trust.
 In practice, this requirement is frequently satisfied by appointing a Cyprus-based corporate service provider whose engagement with the trust's affairs is minimal: reviewing and countersigning documents when presented, without independently directing or questioning the trust's management.

 This is the nominee trustee arrangement.
 It is common.
 It is also the single greatest source of sham trust risk.
-A court or tax authority examining a trust that finds the trustee exercised no genuine discretion — that distributions were made consistently at the settlor’s direction, that investment decisions were taken by the settlor without reference to the trustee, that the trustee’s role was administrative rather than substantive — has grounds to recharacterise the arrangement.
-The assets, placed in the trust precisely to be treated as outside the settlor’s estate, are then treated as if they had never left it.
+A court or tax authority that finds the trustee exercised no genuine discretion (distributions made at the settlor's direction, investment decisions taken without trustee involvement, the trustee's role administrative rather than substantive) has grounds to recharacterise the arrangement.
+The assets are then treated as if they had never left the settlor's estate.

 The protection the structure was designed to provide does not diminish.
 It disappears entirely.